 cd ~

-to ensure you're in the home directory. - Finally, run the following commands.
-Again, this is from nLightened Development's excellent post titled Installing APC Memcached and Varnish on Media Temple DV Level 4 Centos 6.5
+Finally, run the following commands.
+Again, this is from nLightened Development’s excellent post titled Installing APC Memcached and Varnish on Media Temple DV Level 4 Centos 6.5

 - Confirm memcache is installed by running